-Term Definition ACCU (Australian carbon credit unit) A unit issued pursuant to the Carbon Credits (Carbon Farming Initiative) Act 2011 and equivalent to one (1) tonne of carbon dioxide equivalent emissions .
-ANREU (Australian National Registry of Emissions Units) A secure electronic system designed to track the location and ownership of Australian carbon credit units (ACCUs) issued under the Emissions Reduction Fund and units issued under the Kyoto Protocol .
+Term Definition ACCU (Australian carbon credit unit) 70 A unit issued pursuant to the Carbon Credits (Carbon Farming Initiative) Act 2011 and equivalent to one (1) tonne of carbon dioxide equivalent emissions .
+ANREU (Australian National Registry of Emissions Units) 71 A secure electronic system designed to track the location and ownership of Australian carbon credit units (ACCUs) issued under the ACCU scheme (formerly Emissions Reduction Fund) 72 and units issued under the Kyoto Protocol 73 .
 Base period The nominated year or years from which progress towards an emissions reduction commitment is measured.
-Base period emissions A company's emissions in their nominated base period.
+Base period emissions A company's emissions for their nominated base period .
 A company's progress towards an emissions reduction commitment is calculated by dividing their reporting year emissions by their base period emissions .
-Carbon dioxide equivalent emissions (CO2-e) Greenhouse gas emissions measured as kilotonnes of carbon dioxide emissions with equivalent global warming potential.
+Carbon dioxide equivalent emissions (CO2-e) Greenhouse gas emissions measured as kilotonnes of carbon dioxide emissions with equivalent global warming potential 74 .
 For example, in 2015-16, one tonne of methane released into the atmosphere is estimated to contribute as much to climate change as 25 tonnes of carbon dioxide.
-One tonne of methane could therefore be expressed as 25 tonnes of CO2-e.
-CERs (Certified Emission Reductions) A unit issued for emissions reduction activities undertaken outside of Australia, pursuant to Article 12 of the Kyoto Protocol and subsequent agreements under the United Framework Convention on Climate Change.
+One tonne of methane could therefore be expressed as 25 tonnes of CO 2 -e.
+CERs (Certified Emission Reductions) 75 A unit issued for emissions reduction activities undertaken outside of Australia, pursuant to Article 12 of the Kyoto Protocol 6 and subsequent agreements under the United Framework Convention on Climate Change.